NanoTools/Change-Nano-Representative/docs/README.md

 ## Where can I find a good representative?

+You should know the maintainer and why he runs his representative.

-A good representative should have:
+Additionally the representative should have:
 - A high uptime
 - Over 256 voting weight
 - Below 1 % of total voting weight
-- Bonus points if you know the maintainer

-Lists with some good community representatives:
+If you don't know any node maintainer, here is a list with some good community representatives:

 - [NanoIsFast.com](https://nanoisfast.com/decentralized-nano-representatives/)
 - [Nanode21.cloud](https://nanode21.cloud/representatives.php)